 — Rotem Amizur, The Flatland Artist Book, 2023

-Rotem Amizur was born in NY, 1988 and currently lives and works in New York.
-She graduated from the Jerusalem Studio School Master Class in 2013.
-In 2009 and 2010, she participated in the Italy Master Class Programs instructed by Israel Hershberg, Stuart Shils and Ken Kewley.
+Rotem Amizur was born in NY 1988 and currently lives and works in New York.
+She graduated the Jerusalem Studio School Master Class in 2013, also participating in the Italy Master Class Programs instructed by Israel Hershberg, Stuart Shils and Ken Kewley.
+Since 2019 she has had multiple solo shows at Rothschild Fine Art, Tel Aviv.
 In 2023 she exhibited her first museum show at the Herzliya Museum of Contemporary Art and launched her first artist book that accompanied the show.
+Since moving to New York in 2024, She has shown her work at the Metropolitan Museum of Art and had a solo show at Pamela Salisbury Gallery.
 Rotem has received the Henrion Award for painting from the Hampstead Art Society in London, and her work is part of private and public collections around the world.